Are American Drivers Driving More Safely?

 There’s more parsing of the data to come from Sivak, so stay tuned…

 This entry was posted on Thursday, July 31st, 2008 at 6:23 am and is filed under Drivers, Risk, Traffic Reports.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.